We’ve all seen those “before and after” pictures on the internet. They are super popular and there’s a good reason for that.

 (NOTE: if you want something more advanced, check out the more advanced version down below)

 1. Open this Excel file in Tableau

-2. Drag Predicted Finish measure to the Rows shelf and drag Actual Finish to the x-axis label to automatically create two bar charts
+2. Drag the Predicted Finish measure to the Rows shelf and drag the Actual Finish to the x-axis label to automatically create two bar charts

 3. Drag Team to the Label section of the Marks card and change the Mark type to Lines